iampopov/workoutTracker/README.md

 ## Business Context

-A consumer will reach their fitness goals quicker when they track their workout progress.

 ## Functionality

 When the user loads the page, they are given the option to create a new workout, or continue with their last workout.